tylergwm2000/L1-G10-Project-Repository/README.md

 ### Web GUI
 The Web GUI will be hosted off of the Spray subsystem.
 So the following libraries will need to be installed on the Spray RPi: pyrebase, dash libraries, and pandas libraries.
-To install these libraries enter the following commands:
+To install these libraries use the bash script through the command `./install_Spray.sh` or enter the following commands:
 ```
 python -m pip install pyrebase4
 sudo apt-get install python3-numpy